ds-1201/zania-frontend-assessment/README.md

   </li>

   <li><strong>Access the app</strong>:<br>
-  Once the containers are running, you can access the app at <code>http://localhost:3000</code>.
+  Once the container is running, you can access the app at <code>http://localhost:3000</code>.
   </li>

   <li><strong>Shut down</strong>:<br>